linux-integrity/ima-doc/ima-concepts.rst

    Needs a good example of an additional attribute.

-The same IMA :ref:`appraisal` rules trigger EVM appraisal if EVM is enabled.
+The same :ref:`ima-appraisal` rules trigger EVM appraisal if EVM is enabled.
 See :ref:`evm-build-flags`.

 Enabling EVM